 In my earlier example, I paid little attention to what my then-wife felt, thought, or wanted to say.
 Besides not asking the above questions, I was mainly in a hurry.
 There was always a 'please understand me' feeling hanging over me, as if it wasn't important to understand her.

-If you frequently engage in verbal abuse, ask yourself: 'In a relationship, is it more important for me to understand or to be understood?'
+If you frequently engage in verbal violence, ask yourself: 'In a relationship, is it more important for me to understand or to be understood?'

 Request Time: If a conversation is emotionally charged, ask if it's possible to discuss the topic later.
 This gives you the opportunity to organize your thoughts and allows the other person time to calm down.